Green Line Extension: Stations

 The seven GLX stations are accessible; all have elevators between street level and platform level except East Somerville, which has a ramp from street level.
 The stations have fare vending machines, but not faregates.
 Most of the stations have island platforms 20-22.5 feet wide and 225 feet long – enough to fit three current LRVs or two future Type 10 LRVs – with provision to extend them to 300 feet in the future.
 The platform at Lechmere is 32-35 feet wide and 355 feet long – enough to fit two current two-car trains – as it would be difficult to later extend the elevated platform.
 The platforms are 8 in high for accessible boarding on current LRVs, and can be raised to 14 in for future level boarding with Type 9 and Type 10 LRVs.

-Stations will have validators on the fare vending machines, with proof of payment enforcement in effect.
+Stations have validators on the fare vending machines, with proof of payment enforcement in effect.
 When the station designs were simplified in 2016–17, faregates were removed from the plans.
 The MBTA expected AFC 2.0 (the Charliecard replacement system) to be fully in place by the time the GLX opened, with passengers able to board and tap their farecards at any door on trains.
 However, delays to the AFC 2.0 system means the GLX opened prior to all-door boarding being implemented.